When: 7 February, 15:00 GMT

 Total scattering (PDF analysis) is becoming an important tool in the study of a wide range or materials including battery materials and nanophase materials and the improved instrument resolution and availability of high energy beamlines such as I15-1 mean that this technique is particularly well suited to the nanophase and disordered material encountered in many catalytic processes and since data acquisition is rapid the technique is especially well-suited to in situ and operando studies.
 PDF analysis provides the opportunity to determine pairpair distributions over large distances ranges from the immediate local, nearest-neighbours, as well as the more extended range of the bulk structure.
 There are many examples in the literature of the study of catalytic systems, including both in situ and ex situ studies and these include recent studies of metal organic frameworks and photocatalysts.

-To introduce the technique to the Catalysis Hub, Dr Phil Chater from I15-1 will present a webinar on the 7th February, register for the event for free at:
+To introduce the technique to the Catalysis Hub, Dr Phil Chater from I15-1 will present a webinar on the 7th February.

 This seminar will introduce the PDF technique and will describe how it has been applied to local structure studies on catalysts.
 The webinar will also explain how the plan PDF experiments and will discuss the training and outreach components of the BAG and the development of streamlined processing and analysis for selected, commonly encountered systems.

 Phil Chater is Principal Beamline Scientist of the I15-1 XPDF beamline at Diamond Light Source.
 His research is primarily focussed on the structural characterisation of energy materials using diffraction and total scattering methods.
 His work also involves the development of new measurement and analysis methodology for PDF data.